yfqiu-nlp/mfact-summ/mfact/README.md

 ### Inference

-We provide an [example](./xlsum-zh-hallu-classification-input.csv) of inputs for using mFACT as evaluation metrics.
+We provide an [example](./xlsum-zh-hallu-classification-input.csv) of inputs for using mFACT in as evaluation metrics.

 ```
 lang=zh_CN